auth0/docs/new/server-apis/nodejs.md

 ##NodeJS

-If you're creating a new NodeJS api that you'll use with your <%= configuration.frontend %> code, you can [click here to download](https://github.com/auth0/auth0-nodejsapi-sample/archive/master.zip) a seed project that is already configured to use Auth0.
+If you're creating a new NodeJS api that you'll use with your <%= configuration.frontend || 'Frontend' %> code, you can [click here to download](https://github.com/auth0/auth0-nodejsapi-sample/archive/master.zip) a seed project that is already configured to use Auth0.

-Then, you just need to specify your Auth0 account configuration in the `.env` file: https://github.com/auth0/auth0-nodejsapi-sample#running-the-example
+Then, you just need to specify your Auth0 account configuration in the `.env` file: [https://github.com/auth0/auth0-nodejsapi-sample#running-the-example](https://github.com/auth0/auth0-nodejsapi-sample#running-the-example)

 Otherwise, Please follow the steps below to configure your existing NodeJS app to use it with Auth0.